Concordium/concordium.github.io/source/mainnet/net/guides/run-node-ubuntu.rst

 ..
 Note::

    When upgrading, you can only upgrade one version higher (V+1) than your current version.
 You cannot skip versions.
+To download previous node versions, see :ref:`Previous node versions<previous-downloads>`.

 To upgrade to a newer version of the `concordium-mainnet-node` package you need to: